safvan555/MERN-STACK/README.md

 you must have mongodb and docker setup in your system

 <!-- run the project -->
-write comand npm i if here coming then write npm i --force then npm run dev
+write comand npm i if here coming error then write npm i --force then npm run dev project will start

 <!-- for jest test -->
 connect to mongodb